Hhbecker/LynxFileEncryption/README.md

 `%%al` = destination register (also a source register) is the lowest 8 bits of the general purpose EAX register <br />
 `: "=a" (currentChar)` = save results of register a (low byte of EAX) into the currentChar variable <br />
 `: "a" (currentChar), "b" (key) )` = save the value of the currentChar variable into register a and the value of the key variable key into register b <br />

+I was hoping for a massive speedup using assembly but after testing the time and cycles I found the assembly was

 I used the following resources when implementing this inline assembly: https://www.codeproject.com/Articles/15971/Using-Inline-Assembly-in-C-C